Do the coils in your tank burn out quickly and you can’t figure out why?

 TIP #6: STOP BUYING THAT JUICE

 However, just because your juice is sweet, doesn’t mean it will burn the coil quickly.
-I personally use (and only use) The One by The Beard Vape Co., and it’s the SWEETEST juice I’ve ever vaped.
-But by following these tips, the coils for my UWELL Crown 3 tank will easily last 2 weeks.
+It's kind of trial and error here.
+I usually vape The One by The Beard Vape Co., and it’s the SWEETEST juice I’ve ever vaped.
+But by following these tips, the coils for my UWELL Crown 3 tank will easily last 1-2 weeks with regular use.